-- \rightarrow •119.
+- \rightarrow •122.
 Suppose we wish to place k distinct books onto the shelves of a bookcase with n shelves.
 For simplicity, assume for now that all of the books would fit on any of the shelves.
-Also, let's imagine pushing the books on a shelf as far to the left as we can, so that we are only thinking about how the books sit relative to each other, not about the exact places where we put the books.
-Since the books are distinct, we can think of a the first book, the second book and so on.
-How many places are there where we can place the first book?
-When we place the second book, if we decide to place it on the shelf that already has a book, does it matter if we place it to the left or right of the book that is already there?
-How many places are there where we can place the second book?
-Once we have i-1 books placed, if we want to place book i on a shelf that already has some books, is sliding it in to the left of all the books already there different from placing it to the right of all the books already or between two books already there?
-In how many ways may we place the ith book into the bookcase?
-In how many ways may we place all the books? - 120.
-Suppose we wish to place the books in Problem 119 (satisfying the assumptions we made there) so that each shelf gets at least one book.
+Also, let's imagine that once we are done putting books on the shelves, we push the books on a shelf as far to the left as we can, so that we are only thinking about how the books sit relative to each other, not about the exact places where we put the books.
+Since the books are distinct, we can think of the first book, the second book and so on. - (a) How many places are there where we can place the first book? - (b) When we place the second book, if we decide to place it on the shelf that already has a book, does it matter if we place it to the left or right of the book that is already there? - (c) How many places are there where we can place the second book?
+Online hint. nce we have i-1 books placed, if we want to place book i on a shelf that already has some books, is sliding it in to the left of all the books already there different from placing it to the right of all the books already there or between two books already there? - (d) In how many ways may we place the ith book into the bookcase?
+Online hint. - (e) In how many ways may we place all the books? - 123.
+Suppose we wish to place the books in Problem 122e (satisfying the assumptions we made there) so that each shelf gets at least one book.
+Now in how many ways may we place the books?
+Online hint.